achen353/MorphCLR/README.md

 ### Checkpoint Directory

-Please save all the checkpoints to `./checkpoints/` depending on whether it is from `pretraining` or `finetuning`.
+Please save all the checkpoints to `./checkpoints/` depending on whether it is from pretraining or finetuning.